davetang/rnaseq/README.md

 pip install nf-core
 ```

-Download nf-core/rnaseq and the necessary Singularity images using `nf-core`.
+Download nf-core/rnaseq and the necessary Singularity images using `nf-core`; the images will be saved in `${HOME}/nf-core/sif`.
 This takes some time, so go get a coffee/drink/etc.

 ```console
 export NXF_SINGULARITY_CACHEDIR=${HOME}/nf-core/sif